Seattle’s John Roderick, aka ‘Bean Dad,’ apologizes after social media backlash

 “What I didn’t understand when posting that story, was that a lot of the language I used reminded people very viscerally of abuse they’d experienced at the hand of a parent.
 The idea that I would withhold food from her, or force her to solve a puzzle while she cried, or bind her to the task for hours without a break all were images of child abuse that affected many people very deeply.
 Rereading my story, I can see what I’d done.”

 Roderick described his use of various slurs and other insensitive language as ironic and sarcastic, “flipping them to mock racism, sexism, homophobia, and bigotry” as a form of allyship.
-While some of the resurfaced tweets lacked context, others were difficult to view in this light.
+While some of the resurfaced tweets appeared to lampoon such hate speech, others lacked context or were more difficult to view as displays of allyship.

 “It was a lazy and damaging ideology, that I continued to believe long past the point I should’ve known better that because I was a hipster intellectual from a diverse community it was ok for me to joke and deploy slurs in that context,” he wrote.
 “It was not.
 I realized, sometime in the early part of the decade, helped by real-life friends and Twitter friends too, that my status as a straight white male didn’t permit me to ‘repurpose’ those slurs as people from disenfranchised communities might do.”